lucasaid/stuff-rater/README.md

 # Stuff Rater

-A single-page app for deciding whether to keep or discard personal items — games, collectibles, household objects, and anything else cluttering the shelves.
+A single-page app for deciding whether to keep or discard personal items, games, collectibles, household objects, and anything else cluttering the shelves.
 Rate an item across 8 weighted criteria and the app outputs a quality tier (Junk → Legendary) along with a plain-English RETAIN / DISCARD verdict.

 ## How it works